mavehu/lasergame-template/README.md

 - Type (in my case its COM4)
   idf.py -p COM4 flash monitor
+  **but before** pressing enter, hold the boot button of the ESP32 till flashing starts (otherwise, an error might be thrown).

 - After flashing, you should see "HelloWorld: Hello World!" repeatedly.